kqwq/magknit/README.md

 # magknit

-A simple branch management tool for project files. **Not tested that much.**

-Unlike git, magknit focuses on lightweight file-based branching without full version history.
-Perfect for quick experimentation with different versions of your project files.
+A simple yet buggy version control CLI for your project.

 ## Installation